Quick and Dirty Rails Environments

 A quick tip — When I’m deploying Rails apps to Staging or Beta I try to keep the configuration as close to Production as possible.
 I’ve gotten bitten one too many times by things that only break in production due to configuration (assets for example).

-The simple way to avoid this issue is to use the exact same configuration for those extra environment, but there’s a wrong way and a right way.
+The simple way to avoid this issue is to use the exact same

 The wrong is to copy the config/environments/production.rb